awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### Number of matching groups doesn't match the number of columns<a name="troubleshooting-athena-number-of-matching-groups-doesnt-match-the-number-of-columns"></a>

 This error occurs when you use the [Regex SerDe](regex-serde.md) in a CREATE TABLE statement and the number of regex matching groups doesn't match the number of columns that you specified for the table\.
-For more information, see [How do I resolve the RegexSerDe error "Number of matching groups doesn't match the number of columns" in Amazon Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/regexserde-error-athena-matching-groups/) in the AWS Knowledge Center\.
+For more information, see [How do I resolve the RegexSerDe error "number of matching groups doesn't match the number of columns" in amazon Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/regexserde-error-athena-matching-groups/) in the AWS Knowledge Center\.

 ### queryString failed to satisfy constraint: Member must have length less than or equal to 262144<a name="troubleshooting-athena-querystring-failed-to-satisfy-constraint-member-must-have-length-less-than-or-equal-to-262144"></a>